 Majority of the respondents (39.3%) enjoyed their lives to a moderate amount.
 Majority 36.0%, a moderate amount had positive feelings towards life to be meaningful.
 Highest 41.6% clients were able to concentrate moderately.
 Majority 39.7% (a moderate amount) were able to accept their bodily appearance.
 Majority 36.9% (a moderate amount) were satisfied with their capacity for work.
 Negative feelings was experienced by 39.3% respondents to a moderate amount.
-It was found among 12.4 % PLWHAs in a study24 and 11.39% in another study33.
+It was found among 12.4 % PLWHAs in a study and 11.39% in another study.

 Among the respondents, highest 40.2% were neither satisfied nor dissatisfied with their personal relationships.
 Highest 36% respondents were dissatisfied with their sex lives which was also evident in one study.
-10 Majority of the respondents (41.1%) were satisfied with support from the friends.
+Majority of the respondents (41.1%) were satisfied with support from the friends.
 Highest 45.8% respondents felt safety in a moderate amount in their daily life.
 57.0% (A moderate amount) felt healthy of his/her physical environment.
 Majority (42.5%) respondents had enough money to meet their needs and they experienced a better QoL which was found in other studies also.
-24 Fifty percent of the respondents got available information which they actually needed.
+Fifty percent of the respondents got available information which they actually needed.
 60.7% of the respondents felt moderate amount of opportunity for leisure activities.
 Among the respondents, highest 35.0% responded a moderate amount of satisfaction with access to health services.
 37.4% respondents were neither satisfied nor dissatisfied with the transportation system.

 Under Physical Health domain among 450 respondents, QOL mean score was found to be 52.32 with SD 11.21.
 Under Psychological Health domains, the mean score was 45.68 with SD 12.90.
 Social relationships domain showed the score of mean 50.68 among this study participants.
 In Environmental Domain mean score was 51.42 with SD 10.88.
-In a study in southern India, the environment domain got the maximum mean score and the social relationship got the lowest mean score.37 In another study, the Physical, Psychological and Environmental Domain mean scores were found to be similar and significant.^{6,25,30,37} In a study they found similar score in physical and Environmental Domain.7 In a study in Nigeria, they found lowest mean score in Environment and Psychological domain.31 In a study the lowest mean score was found in psychological domain and highest was evident in Social relationship domain.^{33,35} Environment domain had the least score in a study^{34,35} and other three domain scores were similar in another study.34 A south Indian study concluded the Environment domain to have the highest score and the Psychological domain to have the least score.37
+In a study in southern India, the environment domain got the maximum mean score and the social relationship got the lowest mean score.
+In another study, the Physical, Psychological and Environmental Domain mean scores were found to be similar and significant.
+In a study they found similar score in physical and Environmental Domain.In a study in Nigeria, they found lowest mean score in Environment and Psychological domain.
+In a study the lowest mean score was found in psychological domain and highest was evident in Social relationship domain.
+Environment domain had the least score in a study and other three domain scores were similar in another study.
+A south Indian study concluded the Environment domain to have the highest score and the Psychological domain to have the highest score and the Psychological domain to have the highest score and the Psychological domain to have the least score.

-For the four domains, paired differences were done and it is found to be highly significant in between D1 and D2; D2 and D3 and D4.
+For the four domains, paired differences were done and it is found to be highly significant in between D1 and D2; D2 and D3 and D2 and D4.